 - When using public Wi-Fi, protecting the data

 - Accessing Netflix library from other countries

-However, one of the most prominent and common problems being faced today can be tackled using VPN.
+However, one of the most prominent and common problems being faced today can be tackled using a VPN.
 All Internet Service Providers mass-collect data about what you do online.
-This collected data provides all sort of information about you, such as what you like, sites you visit, where you live, what do you wear, where you work and so on.
+This collected data provides all sorts of information about you, such as what you like, sites you visit, where you live, what do you wear, where you work, and so on.
 Sometimes this information is sold to the online marketers – and this is done without your consent.

 And then there are the dangers of free WiFi which we are so used to now.
 When you connect to a public Wi-Fi network your sensitive information such as bank account passwords, online logins, and email passwords can be hacked easily, as these networks are not safe – and that is why we recommend that you follow these WiFi Security Tips – one of which is installing a VPN.

 What things should you look in a good Virtual Private Network

 When selecting a VPN, you need to look for some of its features.
 An efficient VPN must offer various features, good connectivity protocols, server location, and affordable prices.
 Apart from a general category of free and paid VPNs, some VPNs are good for occasional use.
 If you want to use a Virtual Private Network for prolonged use, you can select the VPNs that work around the location restrictions.